-If the ignition switch is turned OFF while the headlight switch is in the EDQE or Dosition, the headlights will turn off after 5 minutes.
+If the ignition switch is turned OFF while the headlight switch is in the EDGE or ID tion, the headlights will turn off after 5 minutes.

-After the headlights automatically turn off with the headlight switch in the EDGE or ■ position. the headlights will illuminate again for 5 minutes if the headlight switch is moved to the OFF position and then turned to the EDGE or D position.
+After the headlights automatically turn off with the headlight switch in the EDQE or position, the headlights will illuminate again for 5 minutes if the headlight switch is moved to the OFF position and then turned to the EDQE or position.